WikipediaLibrary/TWLight/docs/developer.md

 ## PyCharm setup

 This project can be set up via PyCharm using its support for Docker.
-Wikimedia developers can get free access to PyCharm Professional (required for Docker support) - please contact The Wikipedia Library for instructions.
+Wikimedia developers can get free access to PyCharm Professional (required for Docker support) - please contact The Wikipedia Library team for instructions.

 ### Process